 All-on-4® brings the look and feel of natural teeth back to your mouth.
 Unlike traditional dentures, All-on-4® allows you to enjoy your favorite foods with confidence and without having to worry about embarrassing slips or messy adhesives.
 All-on-4® is a convenient and ideal choice for patients with total tooth loss.
 Because the implants become a part of you, your new smile will look, feel, and function just like your natural teeth!

-- Implant-Supported Overdentures In some circumstances, an implant-supported overdenture may be the best option for you.
+- Snap On Dentures In some circumstances, an implant-supported overdenture may be the best option for you.
 Most implant-supported overdentures consist of two to four implants and a removable appliance.
-The appliance is attached to the implants using a ball-in-socket system or a metal bar.
+The appliance is attached to the dental implants using a ball-in-socket system or a metal bar.
 Implant-supported dentures are considered to be a step above traditional dentures because they provide more stability and longevity.
 However, they still have to be taken out at night and removed for cleaning.
 This option is best for patients who may not qualify for All-on-4® due to severe bone deterioration.